Hanna Lundkvist: International career

 In November 2022, Lundkvist was called up to the Swedish senior national team for a friendly match against Australia.
 In February 2023, Lundkvist made her senior national debut, playing 76 minutes for Sweden in a friendly match against China in Marbella.
+On 13 June 2023, she was included in the 23-player squad for the 2023 FIFA Women's World Cup.
+The following month she was withdrawn from the squad due to an ankle injury that occurred while warming up ahead of a friendly against the Philippines.